 Decoration and Finishing

 The decorations are often applied using natural pigments derived from ochre, charcoal, and other earth materials.
 These pigments are mixed with water or a binder like beeswax to create a paint that is applied to the surface of the didgeridoo.
-The designs are often applied using fine brushes or sticks, requiring great skill and patience.
+Because of that, the designs are often applied using fine brushes or sticks, requiring great skill and patience.
 Finally, the didgeridoo is often finished with a coating of beeswax or resin to protect the wood and enhance its appearance.

 Trends and Latest Developments